AresMUSH/aresmush/game/plugins/roles/help/manage.md

 > **Tip:** Characters with the Admin role have all permissions automatically.
 If you don't want to fuss with multiple levels of staff, you don't need to worry about permissions.

 Each plugin defines its own permissions and what commands require them.
 The help files tell you what permissions are needed.
-For example - at the top of this file it tells you that the manage_roles permissions is needed to do
+For example - at the top of this file it tells you that the manage_roles permissions is needed to access these commands.

 For example:  You might create a 'builder' role and assign it the 'build' and 'teleport' permissions.
 Then all builders would be able to build rooms/exits and teleport around without having access to all other admin commands.
 You might also create an 'app_staff' role that had application permissions but not building permissions.
 It's completely flexible.